 In principle, branches established by overseas are subject to the same regulatory framework as Danish insurance companies and may carry insurance activities on equal terms as Danish companies.
-If the license is issued in another Member State in the EU or in the EEA, the branch can only carry out insurance activities mentioned in the Danish Financial Business Act, if these activities are covered by the company's license in the home country.
+If the license is issued in another Member State in the EU or in the EEA, the branch can only carry out insurance activities governed by the Danish Insurance Business Act if these activities are covered by the company's license in the home country.
 Further, the insurance company have to appoint a general agent to manage the branch.